snowplow/documentation/docs/collecting-data/collecting-from-own-applications/flutter-tracker/getting-started/index.md

 ## Initialization

 Instantiate a tracker using the `Snowplow.createTracker` function.
-You may create the tracker in the `initState()` of your main widget.
 At its most basic, the function takes two required arguments: `namespace` and `endpoint`.
 Tracker namespace identifies the tracker instance, you may create multiple trackers with different namespaces.
 The endpoint is the URI of the Snowplow collector to send the events to.
+This tracker creation is asynchronous and uses the `await` keyword; therefore it must occur inside a function labelled `async`.
+You could create the tracker in the `main()` of your main widget.

 ```cpp
 SnowplowTracker tracker = await Snowplow.createTracker(